 A performance improvement plan allows the student a period of time to improve his/her grades or behavior.
 If the behavior does not improve within the specified period of time, the student may be dismissed from the program.
-A student will be placed on an improvement plan when:
+A student will be placed on an improvement plan at the faculty discretion and/or when:

-- the Student Behavior Code is violated as specified in the Meridian Technology Center and/or Practical Nursing Student Handbook.

-- Course grade falls below 80%

-- Clinical grade falls below 85%
+- the Student Behavior Code is violated as specified in the Meridian Technology Center and/or Practical Nursing Student Handbook. - Course grade falls below 80% - Clinical grade falls below 85% - Failure to meet minimum program attendance requirements